running-man-01/trashai_nbs/README.md

-For detectron 2 models, see see https://github.com/running-man-01/trashai_nbs_d2
+This is a repo for YOLO based models for TrashAI.
+For Detectron 2 based models, see https://github.com/running-man-01/trashai_nbs_d2.

 ## STEP 0.
 Boot up machine